 - Why T-shirts?

 The global market for the custom t-shirt printing industry is expected to cross 10 billion USD by the year 2025.
 There are countless designers out there trying to make it in the graphic design world.
 The T-shirt industry is a great but highly competitive niche.
 Designers are always looking for ways to promote their work.
 Which is difficult to keep up with when considering all of the other aspects one needs to do to be successful.
-Our goal is to make it easier for everyone involved from the designers, retailers, webmasters and shoppers.
+Our goal is to make it easier for everyone involved from the designers, retailers, webmasters, and shoppers.

 - What sort of designs can I expect to find here?

 Possibly any and every type of design.
 Pop Culture, Geek and Gamer, Artsy, Typography, Attitude and Offensive.
 If it is design based and not part of any hate group propaganda or does not promote violence or any other illegal activity then a design might end up here.

 Online and offline retailers, Out of home businesses and start-ups, a few print on demand type sites.
 If the tee impresses us or looks like someone would like it then we will add it to the site.
 This could be as a review, gallery image or perhaps both.

 These are the sites that make up the bulk of the images on our homepage for shoppers' convenience.
 We do our best to update these graphics the moment that their corresponding retailers change their Shirt-A-Day image.

 Shirt-A-Day Sites offer Limited Edition T-shirts which typically sell only one t-shirt at a time, usually for between 24-96 hours (hence limited edition) depending on the site.
 These sites actively support independent and freelance designers.
 These designs may be available elsewhere online – for example print-on-demand services such as NeatoShop (We are a member of NeatoShop's Affiliate program) or other Shirt-A-Day Sites.
 These limited edition sites offer excellent value with prices ranging from $10-$15.